0xZ0uk/create-z0-app/README.md

 ### Why should you use this?

-Rule of thumb, you shouldn't.
-Use the create-t3-app instead.
+**Rule of thumb, you shouldn't.** Use the create-t3-app instead.
 This is my modified and opinionated version of it.
+Even if it fits your development needs, I would avoid it has it won't have the same sort of maintenance.

+### What's different?

+- Built with Bun
+- shadcn/ui pre-installed
+- Zustand pre-installed
+- No Auth
+- Next.js App Directory only
+- Structured source directory